privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

    purpose is providing an IRMA user insight in the usage of his/her own account, associated with the user's email address, in order to detect possible abuse and to (subsequently) block the account.
-With this access to a user's own log data the foundation fulfils its obligation to provide users insight in their own data.
+With this access to a user's own log data the foundation fulfills its obligation to provide users insight in their own data.
 These log data are stored and protected until they are deleted by the user.
 The logs contain only time stamps of actions, together with the kind of action that happened, such as *PIN verified* or *IRMA session performed*.
-In particular, these logs do not contain personal data, such as attributes, or information about the party to which attributes are revealed, or form which attribes are received.
+In particular, these logs do not contain personal data, such as attributes, or information about the party to which attributes are revealed, or form which attributes are received.
 These log data are not shared with others, unless there is a legal obligation to do so.
 When an IRMA account is terminated, or when its data are removed, all these log data are immediately